blueprint-genetics/amiss/docs/paper/introduction.md

 #### Missing values both at estimation and prediction time

-Sarle notes that "The usual characterizations of missing values as *missing at random* or *missing completely at random* are important for estimation but not prediction."[@sarle][^inlinequote] Ding & Simonoff [@ding-simonoff] provide real-world evidence[^realworld] in support of this statement in the use of classification trees[^trees].
+Sarle notes that "The usual characterizations of missing values as *missing at random* or *missing completely at random* are important for estimation but not prediction."[@sarle1998][^inlinequote] Ding & Simonoff [@ding-simonoff2010] provide real-world evidence[^realworld] in support of this statement in the use of classification trees[^trees].
-Ina predictive context, the presence of *informative missingness* (as defined by Sarle[@sarle]) in the data, i.e. missingness being dependent on the response variable conditional on $X_{obs}$, may actually lead to improved predictive accuracy compared to complete data.[@citeproperly]
+In a predictive context, the presence of *informative missingness* (as defined by Sarle[@sarle1998]) in the data, i.e. missingness being dependent on the response variable conditional on $X_{obs}$, may actually lead to improved predictive accuracy compared to complete data.[@citeproperly]

 One additional challenge that arises in this context is that most imputation methods are not implemented in a way that easily allows reuse of learned parameters.
 That is, it is difficult to first estimate imputation method parameters on the training set, and then impute the test set using those same parameters.
 This leads to diminished prediction accuracy, as the data the distributions of imputed data differ in the training and test sets.
 Even worse, since the parameters for test set imputation are estimated from the test set, the content and size of the test set itself may affect prediction accuracy.